Backendless/backendless-appcelerator/README.md

 ````

-- require the path in your code once
+- include the patch to your code before using Backendless
 ````
-//index file of your app
+//index.js file of your app
 ...

 require('.../path-to/backendless-appcelerator.js')